gephi/gephi-plugins/modules/BlueskyGephi/README.md

 You can fetch network from user from multiple way :
 - Put one or multiple (separated by line return) handles or dids inside the plugin textarea and click on "Go!"
 - You can right click on a node and select contextual menu item related to the plugin
-  - *Bluesky Fetch default data* , will fetch network based on the current configuration on the plugin panel
+  - **Bluesky Fetch default data** , will fetch network based on the current configuration on the plugin panel
-  - *Fetch followers only data*, will fetch only the followers of the node
+  - **Fetch followers only data**, will fetch only the followers of the node
-  - *Fetch follows only data*, will fetch only the follows of the node
+  - **Fetch follows only data**, will fetch only the follows of the node

+## Deep Search
+By activating **Fetch also n+1**, the plugin will fetch the selected handles network **and also** the network of the handles found.

+/!\ Keep in mind that this can be very long as some users has a long list of followers or follows. /!\